files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 We hope to share more about this effort in the coming months.

 We view these steps as critical to continuing the great work on Files.
-The best way for you to support current and future efforts is to [donate](https://github.com/sponsors/yaichenbaum).
+The best way for you to support current and future efforts is to [sponsor](https://github.com/sponsors/yaichenbaum) us on GitHub.

 ### Giving back to the community